 We chatted up our friend and V.P. of Operations for The D Las Vegas, Jeff Victor, to find out more about the sale and relocation of the trains.
 Mainly because we have no life and consider such things wildly fascinating.

-when the trains would be moved, and only then were they informed the trains were part of
+Victor says the company was initially surprised to learn the trains had been included in the land sale.
+The Stevens brothers asked Boyd (owners of the Main Street Station casino) when the trains would be moved, and only then were they informed the trains were part of what they’d acquired.

 The train cars had originally come from Colorado, and were restored by John Small at the behest of Florida developer Bob Snow.
 Snow estimated the value of the train cars at $250,000 each.

 The announcement the classic train cars were for sale set off a bidding war.
 Snow showed interest in the cars, and the town of Caliente, Nevada was also in the running for possession of the rolling pieces of Americana.

 Some bidders were deterred by the cost of transporting the cars, estimated to be about $100,000.

 Ultimately, the cars were sold to a waste and recycling firm, Western Elite.
-The company

 Enjoy more photos of the vintage train cars being removed from downtown’s Main Street Station, and thanks to Jeff Victor for keeping our story on track.